eComindo/2025-Github-Copilot-Workshop-long-eng/workshop.md

 ![Pomodoro Timer UI](github-copilot-workshop-id/img/__pomodoro.png)

 Let's first create a new Python file in VS Code.
-Since we want to create this as a web application, we'll use FastAPI.
-Let's name the main file "server.py".
+Since we want to create this as a web application, we'll use Flask.
+Let's name the main file `app.py`.

 ### Project Overview